suncoast-devs/handbook/assignments/cs-jurassic-park/index.md

 ### Explorer Mode

-- [ ] Create a class to represent your dinosaurs, which has the following properties
+- [ ] Create a class to represent your dinosaurs.
+The class should have the following properties

   - [ ] `Name`
-  - [ ] `DietType` - This will be carnivore or herbivore
+  - [ ] `DietType` - This will be "carnivore" or "herbivore"
   - [ ] `WhenAcquired` - This will be defaulted to the current time when the dinosaur is created
   - [ ] `Weight` - How heavy the dinosaur is in pounds.
   - [ ] `EnclosureNumber` - the number of the pen the dinosaur is currently in

+- [ ] Add a method `Description` to your class to print out a description of the dinosaur to include all of it's properties.
+Create an output format of your choosing.
 - [ ] Your dinosaurs will be stored in a `List<Dinosaur>`.
 - [ ] When the console application runs, it should let the user choose one of the following actions: